ryanspletzer/ryanspletzer.github.io/_posts/2024-03-01-i-have-no-pats.md

 title: I Have No PATs
 date: 2024-03-01 00:00:00
 description: >
-  I have pushed the content of this blog post to GitHub Pages with zero use of a personal access token, or even an SSH key.
+  I have pushed the content of this blog post to GitHub Pages with zero use of a personal access token (fine-grained or otherwise) or even an SSH key.

   How is this possible?
 tags: